GroenLinks–PvdA: Merger

 There has been an ongoing discussion about a possible merger of the two parties into a single party.
 Proponents – including former Labour Party leaders Job Cohen and Diederik Samsom and Labour Party prominent and former health minister Hedy d'Ancona, and GroenLinks prominents Bram van Ojik, Andrée van Es and Bas de Gaay Fortman – have shown support for a merger by becoming a member of each other's party.
 They have also founded the activist group 'RedGreen' (RoodGroen) to advocate for the creation of a "strong, leftist movement" for "social, green and righteous politics".
 Opponents, on the other hand, have expressed concern for the "ideological dilution" and possible loss of electorate as a consequence of the parties' merger.

 On 13 March 2025, it was announced that members of the parties would be able to vote for a decision in principle about founding a new left and green party on 21 June 2025.
 The referendum was brought forward to between 5 and 12 June 2025 after the fall of the Schoof cabinet.
 On 12 June 2025, it was announced that GL and PvdA would merge into a new party in 2026, with 89.1% of GL voters and 88.0% of PvdA voters voting in favour.

+On 26 March 2026, Jesse Klaver hosted an event, revealing the party's new name as Progressief Nederland, as well as its logo.
+The party was established on 13 June.